13Aman/kml-viewer/README.md

-Develop a simple React-based webpage with the following functionalities:
+Developed a React-based webpage with the following functionalities:

 Upload and Read KML File: The webpage should allow users to upload a KML file and display its contents.